soura-b/soura-b.github.io/essays/from-the-mechanization-of-work-to-the-mechanization-of-thought.md

 But then, am I my mind?
 That is where Descartes stopped, with his declaration that "I think, therefore I am".
 Subjective idealism also stops there—this branch of philosophy declares that there is no way to prove the existence of anything but our own subjective experience of world.
 It is a lonely philosophy.

-In matters of philosophy, I am deeply influenced by _Advaita Vedanta_,.
+My default state is to consider myself an embodied mind, i.e. a mind contained within the physical limitations of the body.
+This worldview is what modern science taught me—there is a universe out there, and I am but a miniscule being in one corner.

+This worldview was challenged and overturned when I began learning about _Advaita Vedanta_.
 Let me use one of its frameworks that is well suited to "delaminating" the mind-body system: the _pancha kosha viveka_[^4].

 _Pancha_ is "five", _kosha_ is "sheath", and _viveka_ is "discernment"[^5].
 This approach breaks down the self into five sheaths as a means of discerning truth from falsity:
 1. _Annamaya kosha_ - the food sheath.
 The most observable outer layer, which is literally constituted of the food we consume: _anna_ is food or foodgrain.